igorkleiman/legend/README.md

 We are going to ingest data model from Legend into BigQuery and would use Bigquery as a vehicle to dynamically extend the model based on ML heuristics.
 That model will be finally fed back into Legend.
 The integration between Legend and GCP and BigQuery can provide a powerful and flexible platform for data modeling and analysis.
 By leveraging the strengths of both platforms, companies can create accurate and comprehensive data models that can support a wide range of business needs!

+Please, refer to the file LegendHackathon.pdf for complementary illustrations.

 The following steps have been conducted in the course of the development activities for the FINOS Legend Hackathon:

 1. Create a GCP Project secure-bonus-282818